awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 ## Create a Service Role \(CLI\)<a name="getting-started-create-service-role-cli"></a>

 1. On your development machine, create a text file named, for example, `CodeDeployDemo-Trust.json`\.
-This file is used to allow AWS CodeDeploy to work on your behalf\.
+This file is used to allow CodeDeploy to work on your behalf\.

    Do one of the following:
    + To grant access to all supported regions, save the following content in the file: